Ramsey Numbers through the Lenses of Polynomial Ideals and Nullstellens\"atze: Introduction

 For example, in the case of Schur numbers, the number of solutions to this system is exactly the number of $k$-colorings of $[n]$ that do not contain any monochromatic solutions to $x+y = z$.
 In Section \ref{PolynomialSection} we give some examples of values of $\tilde R(r,s;n)$ and $\tilde R(\P_n^1,\dots,\P_n^k;S_n)$ and discuss the Nullstellensatz certificates for the associated polynomial systems.

 .3cm Our second contribution is about Alon's Combinatorial Nullstellensatz method.
 This is a popular technique where combinatorial problems are encoded by a single polynomial $f(x_1,\dots,x_n)$, and the combinatorial property of interest is true depending on whether $f$ vanishes or not at certain testing points.
+The analysis usually requires finding which coefficients are nonzero.
 This approach has been used with great success in many situations (see, for example, \cite{AlonCombinatorialNullstellensatz,GuthPolynomialMethod,ListColoringWithRequests,WongZhu_Graph23Choosable,KarolyiNagy_ProofOfZeilbergerBressoud,BrooksViaAlonTarsi,SauermannWigderson_PolynomialsMultiplicity} and the references therein).

-Here we show that lower bounds for Ramsey numbers can be obtained by showing that a certain \emph{Ramsey polynomial} $f_{r,s,n}$ is not identically zero.
+We show that lower bounds for Ramsey numbers can be obtained by showing that a certain \emph{Ramsey polynomial} $f_{r,s,n}$ is not identically zero.
 Its coefficients are new combinatorial numbers $E_{n,k,r,H}$ which we call \emph{ensemble numbers}.
 We show that $E_{n,k,r,H}$ equals the number of ways to choose two distinct edges from $k$-tuples of $r$-cliques inside $K_n$ such that, every edge in a subgraph $H$ is chosen an odd number of times and every edge in its complement $\bar{H}$ is chosen an even number of times.
 We give a detailed example computing a value of $E_{n,k,r,H}$ in Section \ref{PolynomialSection}.